 During the last five years, Mr. Hutcheson has been President and Chief Pension Officer, OMERS, a public sector pension fund, Chair of Oxford Properties Group Inc. and President and Chief Executive Officer of Oxford Properties Group Inc. both of which are owned by OMERS.
-He has served as as a director of the Company since 2002. a director of the Company since 2003.
+He has served as a director of the Company since 2003.